practicalli/spacemacs/evaluating-clojure/index.md

 `, e f` evaluates the top-level expression at cursor.

 `, e p` evaluates the top-level expression at cursor and pretty prints the result in a separate buffer.
 Useful for results that are collections and nested collections.
+Use the [cider inspector](inspect.md) for large data sets.

 `, e ;` evaluates the top-level expression at cursor and add the result as a comment.
 Useful for a design journal and when exploring a code base.